rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 [todomvc.com](http://todomvc.com/).
 The code was slightly modified to persist data with a server running on Node.js with ExpressJS.

-This article will talk only about the server-side code and more precisely the file [app.js](https://github.com/rethinkdb/rethinkdb-example-nodejs/blob/master/todo-angular-express/app.js)
+This article discusses only about the server-side code and more precisely the file [app.js](https://github.com/rethinkdb/rethinkdb-example-nodejs/blob/master/todo-angular-express/app.js)

 # Note

-This example is built with Express 4.0 and will not work with previous version of Express.
+This example is built with Express 4.0 and does not work with previous version of Express.

 Express will be started by default on the port `3000`.
 The Node server will try to connect to RethinkDB on `localhost:28015`.